Practical Information

 By air:

-Turku has a small airport (TKU) with direct flights primarily from Stockholm, Riga, and Gdansk.
-Connection flights with SAS via Stockholm or with airBaltic via Riga are possible.
+Turku has a small airport (TKU) with direct flights primarily from Stockholm, Copenhagen, Riga, and Gdansk.
+Connection flights with SAS via Stockholm and Copenhagen or with AirBaltic via Riga are possible.
 The airport is located 8 km from the city centre, which can be reached with good bus connections or services by various taxi companies.
 The bus connection is line 1, and the travel time is roughly 25 min to the city centre (stop: Kauppatori) or 30 min to Hotel Kakola (stop: Kakola).
 Further info is available at https://www.foli.fi/en .
 By taxi the fee should be roughly 30 Euro to the city centre, price estimates can be confirmed beforehand with the driver.
 Various companies are available, e.g. Taxidata: You can book a taxi from the number 0200 10041 in Finland and from abroad +358 600 14121.

 By sea: